merovinh/delisting-crawler/README.md

 Multi exchange delisting crawler monitoring the announcement page on each exchange.
 If it find that the symbol from your list is going to be delisted, it will write this symbol to the ./src/delisted-symbols.json file.
 The app starts http server and you can get your delisted-symbols.json by localhost:3000/delisting

-In case a new delisting symbol is found you will be notified you telegram.
+In case a new delisting symbol is found you will be notified in your telegram.

 # Installation